Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 What can you do with it?

-With a Private Pilot License (PPL), you may fly as pilot-in-command of a single-engine aircraft for non-commercial purposes.
-This means you can make private flights with friends and family, but you may not earn money with your flights.
+With a Private Pilot License (PPL) you may act as pilot-in-command of a single-engine aircraft for non-commercial purposes.
+This means you can make private flights with friends and family, but you may not earn money from your flights.

 Duration: Approximately 750 hours

 Costs: We help you choose the right way to complete this theory.
-This can be done, for example, with e-learning or classroom instruction.
-Depending on your choice, we request the costs from one of our partners.
+That can be via e-learning or classroom.
+Depending on your choice we request pricing from one of our partners.

 What can you do with it?